Alternative Sentencing for Florida Convictions

 Most probationers are also required to submit to random drug and alcohol testing and attend drug and alcohol treatment or counseling.
 Failure to adhere to the terms and conditions of probation can send the probationer to jail, prison, or community control (which is discussed below).

 Probation is a privilege, not a right.
-When probation is ordered, the court is saying that it trusts the probationer to stay out of legal trouble and to move forward in life constructively and positively.
+When probation is ordered, the court is saying that it trusts the probationer to stay out of legal trouble and move forward in life constructively and positively.
 If you’re sentenced to probation for any reason, take advantage of the opportunity.

 Probation is usually for first-time offenders and those convicted of misdemeanors.
 Community control is generally a sentence imposed on repeat offenders and those convicted of felonies.